ericnewton/takeout/README.md

 $ uv run load --load-directory /path/to/my/Takeout
 ```

 Loading all the images/video will take some time.
-May last load took
+My last load took
 the better part of a day with an 8 core Ryzen 7 5700U mini pc.
 Face
 location and comparisons are CPU intensive.

 Loading is incremental and fairly resilient to errors.
 You can run it